-Table 14 presents the methods that the Beargrass Project will use to monitor the position of the pressure front; this includes the activities, locations, and frequencies that the project will employ.
-Quality assurance procedures for these methods have been presented in the QASP (Attachment 10: Quality Assurance and Surveillance Plan, 2024).
+Table 14 presents the methods that the Dragon Project will use to monitor the position of the pressure front; this includes the activities, locations, and frequencies that the project will employ.
+Quality assurance procedures for these methods have been presented in (Attachment 10: Quality Assurance and Surveillance Plan, 2024).